-The Board has determined that six of the seven director nominees (all director nominee other than Dr. Lu, our Chairman, President and Chief Executive Officer) will be "independent directors" as shown in the above table, as the term "independent director" is defined under the rules of Nasdaq.
+The Board has determined that five of the seven director nominees (all director nominees other than Dr. Lu, our Chairman and Chief Executive Officer and Mr. Yu, our President) will be "independent directors" as shown in the above table, as the term "independent director" is defined under the rules of Nasdaq.
 The Board also has determined that each member of its Audit Committee, Compensation Committee and Governance and Stockholder Relations Committee meets the applicable independence requirements prescribed by Nasdaq and the SEC.

-In making its independence determinations with regard to Dr. Lu, the Board considered the relationships described under "Certain Relationships and Related Person Transactions - Relationships and Transactions."
+In making its independence determinations with regard to Dr. Lu and Messrs.
+Feiger and Yu, the Board considered the relationships described under "Certain Relationships and Related Person Transactions - Relationships and Transactions."